MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 In this version the event is raised asynchronously and keyboard state may have changed since it was processed so the state of modifier keys are provided.
 #### Parameters
-* `lpMsg` The win32 message for the unhandled keyboard accelerator.
+* `pMsg` The win32 message for the unhandled keyboard accelerator.

 * `isShiftDown` Indicates whether the shift key was pressed.